lostintangent/lostintangent/README.md

 - [IntelliCode](https://aka.ms/vsintellicode) - AI-assisted development, that uses the wisdom of the GitHub community to make every part of the IDE more intelligent and assistive.
 Technology is changing at an insane rate, and your tools should be there to help you on that journey!

+- [CodeTour](https://aka.ms/codetour) - Record and playback guided tutorials for codebases.
+It's like a table-of-contents for projects, and helps walk developers members through a codebase, directly from the comfort of their editor.

 ## 🏝️ Stuff I Build On Weekends

 I love [Visual Studio Code](https://code.visualstudio.com), and in particular, it's extensibility ecosystem.
 As a result, I work on a few extensions that allow me to explore new ideas in developer collaboration and knowledge sharing:

 - [GistPad](https://aka.ms/gistpad) - Create and edit GitHub Gists and repos, directly from the editor, and without needing to clone anything.
 I think of GitHub as the universal developer storage, and so GistPad is trying to provide a remotely editable client, so that it's easier to edit and access your knowledge 👍

-- [CodeTour](https://aka.ms/codetour) - Record and playback guided tutorials for codebases.
-It's like a table-of-contents for projects, and helps walk developers members through a codebase, directly from the comfort of their editor.
+- [FlashCode](https://marketplace.visualstudio.com/items?itemName=codespaces-Contrib.flashcode) - Create and review developer-oriented flash card decks, directly within VS Code.

 - [GitDoc](https://aka.ms/gitdoc) - Edit a local Git repo like a multi-file, versioned document.
 Auto-commit your changes, easily manage histor, and your your changes in sync, without needing to care about the Git CLI at all!